netvc/testing/draft-ietf-netvc-testing.md

   - subset3 (1000 images)
   - subset4 (1000 images)

-- video-hd-2, a set that consists of the following 1920x1080 clips from {{DERFVIDEO}}, cropped to 50 frames (and converted to 4:2:0 if necessary)
+- video-hd-3, a set that consists of the following 1920x1080 clips from {{DERFVIDEO}}, cropped to 50 frames (and converted to 4:2:0 if necessary)
-  - aspen
-  - blue_sky
-  - crowd_run
-  - ducks_take_off
-  - factory
-  - life
-  - old_town_cross
-  - park_joy
-  - pedestrian_area
-  - red_kayak
-  - riverbed
-  - rush_hour
-  - station2

-- A video conferencing test set, with 1280x720 content at 60 frames per second.
-Unlike other sets, the videos in this set are 10 seconds long.
-  - TBD

-- Game streaming content: 1920x1080, 60 frames per second, 4:2:0 chroma subsampling.
-1080p is chosen as it is currently the most common gaming monitor resolution {{STEAM}}.
-All clips should be two seconds long.
-  - TBD

-- Screensharing content is low framerate, high resolution content typical of a computer desktop.
-  - screenshots - desktop screenshots of various resolutions, with 4:2:0 subsampling
-  - Video sets TBD
+- vc-360p-1, a low quality video conferencing set

+- vc-720p-1, a high quality video conferencing set

+- netflix-4k-1, a cinematic 4K video test set

+- netflix-2k-1, a 2K scaled version of netflix-4k-1

+- twitch-1, a game sequence set

 ## Operating Points